 From what I can gather, real Athletics fans seem to hold this stadium in high regard.
-It's strange what an emotional connection to your team can do to your feel for a ballpark.
-One man's trash is another man's treasure might be a nice fit here.
+It’s strange what an emotional connection you can have to both your team and ballpark.
+One man’s trash is another man’s treasure might be a nice fit here.
+Technically the stadium is now called RingCentral Coliseum, but I would bet you any money that no one in the Bay Area will call it that if not contractually obligated.

 The Coliseum is America's 5th Oldest Park - via Flickr user Charlie Day